 The Beginner’s Guide to Marketing Automation

-What Marketing Automation Is, Why You Need It, and Getting Started
+What Marketing Automation Is, Why You Need It and How to Get Started

-As digital marketers and brand advocates, we spend a great deal of resources engaging with people through websites, blogs, and social media in an effort to convert audiences to leads, and leads to customers.
-However, developing a personalized user experience – featuring meaningful content offerings, carefully considered design, and an easy to navigate website is only a part of what facilitates the potential-customer-to-loyal-customer relationship.
+As digital marketers and brand advocates, we spend a great deal of time engaging people through websites, blogs, and social media in an effort to convert visitors to leads, and leads to customers.
+However, developing a personalized user experience – featuring content offerings, carefully considered design, and an SEO structured website is only a part of what turns a potential customer into a loyal customer.

 Marketing automation solutions leverage technology that enable sales and marketing teams to:

 - Provide content with context

 We all know that sales cycles can vary, and people are often in different stages of the decision-making process when searching Google or browsing your site, but this is where a marketing automation platform can make your life easier.
 Marketing automation for many organizations acts as an inside sales person, scrubbing through the non-viable leads and accurately providing insights about a user who is quality and ready for a phone call or personal email.

 While investing a marketing automation platform will require some investment to content & operations, the return is well worth what your organization will save in creating and maintaining valuable relationships, both off and online.